All Year: on and off all year

 We run a certified organic market garden.
 We sell our produce direct, to local restaurants and through other systems like AMAP and La Ruche qui Dit Oui (called the Food Assembly in English).
 In 2015 we were among the first 100 producers in the country selected by the College Culinaire de France as a Producteur Artisanal de Qualité.
 Market gardening is combined with an exotic fruit orchard and a botanic garden of New Zealand trees planted as small natural-style forests.
 We are moving towards permaculture and agroforestry, and already practise polyculture with lots of companion planting.

 We have given a home to three hives for bees which come from the much colder climate of north-east France.

 I am very happy to explain the techniques we use, to visit the New Zealand plantations with you, and to answer any questions about the garden.
 However you do need to ask the questions to get me started as I am aware that some people are much more interested than others.

-Our year: This autumn we will be rebuilding a 'fox-proof' chicken run (which will include the beehives).
+Our year: This year we hope to have time to rebuild a `fox-proof` chicken run (which will include the beehives).